x74353/Amphetamine-Power-Protect/README.md

 <h2>Step Three</h2>
 Install complete! 🎉<br><br>
 Amphetamine should now recognize that Power Protect is installed.
-If a closed-display mode session is already in progress, end it and start a new session.<br><br>
+If a Closed-Display Mode session is already in progress, end it and start a new session.<br><br>
 ![Installer finished](/Amphetamine-Power-Protect/docs/assets/Install_End_small.png)
 <br>
 <br>